Python-PyQt/PyQt6-Docs/descriptions/QtCore/QStandardPaths-StandardLocation-DesktopLocation-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0
-    :digest: cd96713e6f6385bbbf72a81be16cc8da
+    :digest: 4a9a7f9a4d3e18854bcc97c07306d3a2

 Returns the user's desktop directory.
 This is a generic value.
-On systems with no concept of a desktop, this is the same as .
+On systems with no concept of a desktop, this is the same as QStandardPaths::HomeLocation.